-NHL Power Rankings
+NHL Hockey - Power Rankings

 |Team||Rank||Last Week||Change||Power||Schedule||Adjusted Power|

-How NHL Power Rankings made?
+How NHL Power Rankings are made

 When one team’s strengths fit into another team’s weaknesses, you have an edge.
 Compare that edge against the NHL moneylines each day and you may have a reason to put down some cash.
 See below the ratings chart for details on the math that underlies the rankings.

 Betting on hockey, like baseball wagering, requires discipline and a keen eye for odds value.
-Finding that value is not something you can do with simple handicapping or quickly glancing the NHL standings page.
-There is one page you can quickly glance to get a better feel of the true strength of teams and that is the NHL Power Rankings page here at OddsShark.com.
+Finding that value is not something you can do with simple handicapping or quickly glancing at the NHL standings page.
+There is one page you can quickly glance at to get a better feel of the true strength of teams and that is the NHL Power Rankings page here at Odds Shark.

 We run the stats on offense and defense, home and away and display the harvest – a truer picture of the strongest teams in the NHL, top to bottom.
-That list should help you judge the best odds on the NHL moneyline or over under or puck line.
+That list should help you judge the best odds on the NHL moneyline or OVER/UNDER or puckline.

-It’s part of the OddsShark.com commitment to better data, faster data and more relevant data.
+It’s part of the Odds Shark commitment to better data, faster data and more relevant data.
 Check it out this hockey season!